Hungary: Sport

+Hungary has won three Olympic football titles.
+Hungary revolutionised the sport in the 1950s, laying the tactical fundamentals of total football and dominating international football with the Aranycsapat ("Golden Team"), which included Ferenc Puskás, top goal scorer of the 20th century, to whom FIFA dedicated its newest award, the Puskás Award.
+The team of that era has the second all-time highest Football Elo Rating in the world, with 2166, and one of the longest undefeated runs in football history, remaining unbeaten in 31 games spanning more than four years.
+The post-golden age decades saw a gradually weakening Hungary, though recently there is renewal in all aspects.
+The Hungarian Children's Football Federation was founded in 2008, as youth development thrives.
+They hosted the 2010 UEFA Futsal Championship in Budapest and Debrecen, the first time the MLSZ staged a UEFA finals tournament.

-The Hungarian Grand Prix in Formula One has been held at the Hungaroring just outside Budapest, which circuit has FIA Grade 1 license.
+The Hungarian Grand Prix in Formula One has been held at the Hungaroring just outside Budapest, which circuit has FIA Grade 1 licence.
 Since 1986, the race has been a round of the Formula One World Championship.
 The track was completely resurfaced for the first time in early 2016, and it was announced the Grand Prix's deal was extended for a further five years, until 2026.

 Chess is a popular and successful sport, and the Hungarian players are the eighth most powerful overall on the ranking of World Chess Federation.
 There are about 54 Grandmasters and 118 International Masters, which is more than in France or United Kingdom.
 Judit Polgár generally considered the strongest female chess player of all time.
 Some of the world's best sabre athletes have historically also hailed from Hungary, and in 2009, the Hungary men's national ice hockey team qualified for their first IIHF World Championship, in 2015, they qualified for their second world championship in the top division.

-Football

-Hungary has won three Olympic football titles, and the country finished as runners-up in the 1938 and 1954 FIFA World Cups, and third in Euro 1964.
-Hungary revolutionised the sport in the 1950s, laying the tactical fundamentals of total football and dominating international football with the Aranycsapat ("Golden Team"), which included Ferenc Puskás, top goal scorer of the 20th century, to whom FIFA dedicated its newest award, the Puskás Award.
-The team of that era has the second all-time highest Football Elo Rating in the world, with 2166, and one of the longest undefeated runs in football history, remaining unbeaten in 31 games spanning more than four years.

-The post-golden age decades saw a gradually weakening Hungary, though recently there is renewal in all aspects.
-The Hungarian Children's Football Federation was founded in 2008, as youth development thrives.
-They hosted the 2010 UEFA Futsal Championship in Budapest and Debrecen, the first time the MLSZ staged a UEFA finals tournament.
-Also, the national teams have produced some surprise successes such as beating Euro 2004 winner Greece 3–2 and 2006 FIFA World Cup winner Italy 3–1.
-During UEFA Euro 2016 Hungary won Group F and were eventually defeated in the round of 16.

-Media

-During the Communist era (1945–1989) the mass media in Hungary were mainly under Stalinist control.
-In the 2020s major television channels include TV2 and RTL and radio networks include Karc FM and Radio 1.
-Some daily newspapers, such as Magyar Hírlap, no longer issue print versions but maintain just an online presence, and others have closed in recent years.
-Many media outlets have "merged to form a conglomerate", the Central European Press and Media Foundation.